• Skip to primary navigation

 The simple reality is that the longer your system faults go undetected, the more severe and costly they are to repair.

-A thermal camera or thermal imager is a robust, non-contact tool for monitoring and diagnosing the condition of a building envelope and it’s electrical systems, HVAC, and plumbing.
+A thermal camera or thermal imager is a robust, non-contact tool for monitoring and diagnosing the condition of a building envelope and its electrical systems, HVAC, and plumbing.
 These thermal imaging cameras help your management teams identify problems earlier rather than later, document the issues immediately, and prioritize your efforts based on criticality.

 With medicine, we are comforted in the knowledge that “prevention is better than the cure.”
-So too, in the building management discipline.
-With Thermal Imaging, the prevention (diagnostic), costs are far lower than the cure (late catastrophic failure).
+So, too, in the building management discipline.
+With Thermal Imaging, the prevention (diagnostic) costs are far lower than the cure (late catastrophic failure).

 The benefits of thermal imaging extend beyond diagnostics and early prevention.
-Additional ly, your thermal imaging scan is a non-destructive method to pinpoint energy losses in a building.
+Additionally, your thermal imaging scan is a non-destructive method to pinpoint energy losses in a building.
 Pair a thermal imaging camera with a ‘Blower Door’ system used in building energy audits, and you can speed up inspections dramatically.

 The same is valid for surfaces.
 The thermal imaging camera is an incredibly reliable method for scanning and visualizing temperature variations on entire surfaces accurately and quickly.